 |Sophomore||$10,500||If eligible, up to $4,500 may be subsidized.|

 |Junior or Senior||$12,500||If eligible, up to $5,500 may be subsidized.|

 Graduate students can borrow up to $20,500 in unsubsidized loan (if eligible) each aid year.
 If needed, graduate students can also apply for additional funding under the Graduate PLUS Loan program.
 Credit approval is required.

 An aggregate loan limit is the total amount of money a student is allowed to borrow during his/her undergraduate or graduate education.

 Dependent Undergraduate Student: $31,000 (no more than $23,000 can be subsidized)

 Independent Undergraduate Student: $57,500 (no more than $23,000 can be subsidized)

 Repayment begins 6 months after graduation, withdrawal or enrollment less than half-time.
-Students may select from one of four repayment options:
+Students may select from several Federal Government repayment plans.

 The U.S. Department of Education will provide the borrower with an opportunity to select a repayment plan.
 If the borrower does not select a plan, the department will provide the borrower assigned the standard repayment plan.
 The U.S. Department of Education will issue a repayment schedule that provides payment amounts and due dates.
 The Education Department may grant the borrower forbearance to eliminate a delinquency.
 The borrower may prepay all or any part of the unpaid balance on the loans at any time without penalty.